numpy/numpy/doc/source/reference/simd/how-it-works.rst

         else { FN NPY_EXPAND(ARGS); }

       // NumPy has a macro called 'NPY_CPU_DISPATCH_DECLARE' can be used
-      // for forward declrations any kind of prototypes based on
+      // for forward declarations any kind of prototypes based on
       // 'NPY__CPU_DISPATCH_CALL' and 'NPY__CPU_DISPATCH_BASELINE_CALL'.
       // However in this example, we just handle it manually. void simd_whoami(const char *extra_info);